cad324/Trend-Global/documents/design-journey.md

 [By this point, you have met once with your client to discuss all their requirements.
 Include your notes from the meeting, an email they sent you, or whatever you used to keep track of what was discussed at the meeting.
 Include these artifacts here.]

+We held a Skype meeting with our Client.
+Our group met up together and video-chatted our client together, and we discussed many features of the website.
+We have attached the follow-up email that our client sent us, and also the notes that our note-taker took during the Skype meeting.

 ![](email1.png)
 ![](meetingnotes.png)